What is the Mission of Chesapeake Academy?

 What are the steps to the Admission Process, and how might I learn more about making application, deadlines, financial assistance, and visiting the Academy?

-Please complete the inquiry form located at and a brochure packet will be mailed to you.
-After you have had an opportunity to review the brochure, please contact Hilary Scott, Director of Admission, at 804-438-5575 or email@example.com to schedule a tour.
-There is an early admission deadline of November 1, with admission decisions given by mid-December.
-Applications received after November 1 will be considered for the March 1 deadline, with admission decisions given by the end of March.
+Please complete the inquiry form located at the bottom of this page and a brochure packet will be mailed to you.
+After you have had an opportunity to review the packet, please contact Sonja Smith Director of Admission, at 804-438-5575 or email@example.com to schedule a tour.
+There is an early admission deadline of November 1 for the next school year, with admission decisions given by mid-December.
+Applications received after November 1 will be considered after the March 1 deadline, with admission decisions given by the end of March.
 Should your family wish to consider financial assistance, Chesapeake Academy encourages parents to submit applications early.
+You may choose to apply for financial assistance after you have received an admission decision, or you may apply as part of the application process so that any financial assistance offer may be part of an enrollment offer.

 What type of student is most successful at Chesapeake Academy?